American Home Shield: Company Overview

 | Appliances (ShieldPlatinum) | $4,000 per item |

-One of AHS's most notable advantages over competitors is its coverage of unknown pre-existing conditions — including rust, corrosion, and sediment damage.
-Most rival companies exclude these entirely.
+One of AHS's most notable advantages is its coverage of unknown pre-existing conditions, including rust, corrosion, and sediment damage.
+Most rivals exclude these entirely.
+To understand how these caps stack up across the industry, see our breakdown of home warranty coverage limits.

 Customer Satisfaction: Ratings & Real Reviews